pietrogervasoni/Library/README.md

 </br>

-To use the project file you need the [MinGw](https://www.mingw-w64.org/) or onother compiler for C++.
+To use the library file you need the [MSVC](https://docs.microsoft.com/it-it/cpp/build/reference/compiler-options?view=msvc-170) compiler or onother compiler for C++.

 </br>